 As a district, we are committed to ensuring that all Garland ISD students graduate with college credit in addition to their high school diplomas.
-With that in mind, our Board of Trustees has approved a College for All focus which includes steps to help every student earn at least six hours of credit before they leave GISD.
+With that in mind, our Board of Trustees has approved a College for All focus which includes steps to help every student earn at least six, with a goal of twelve hours of college credit before they leave GISD.

 Currently, GISD gives students the opportunity to accrue college credit through dual-credit, Advanced Placement and International Baccalaureate courses.
 Lakeview Centennial High School’s Collegiate Academy also allows students to graduate with both an associate degree (up to 60 credit hours) and a high school diploma.

 The district’s College for All focus will provide additional pathways for college, career and military readiness leading up to offering early college or Collegiate Academy programs at every high school.
 Each one will eventually have an area of specialization tied to a career pathway that is aligned with workforce trends in this region.

 For the 2019-2020 school year the College For All magnet options are listed below.
 Students must apply during the magnet application window.

 GISD’s current eighth-graders are encouraged to take advantage of these new opportunities during the 2019-20 Choice of School period, which begins Jan.
 14.

 Collegiate Academy for Technology at Rowlett High School